Football Loss Of Down

 What is a Loss of Down in Football?

-Like any other sport, in football if a player commits a penalty, there is a consequence.
-Loss of a down is one of the consequences that teams face when committing a penalty during a game.
-Losing a down is only possible for the team that has the ball, and so faults committed exclusively by the offense can lead to the loss of a down.
-With that, if the offense is in a second-down situation needing to advance 10 yards and commits a penalty, the play will be restarted and the team will find itself in a third-down situation, still needing to travel the same 10 yards.
+Loss of a down is when the team on offense loses one of their four chances to advance enough yards for a new first down.
+Losing a down is only possible for the team that has the ball, so faults committed exclusively by the offense can lead to the loss of a down.
+For example, if the offense is in a second-down situation needing to advance ten yards and commits a penalty, the play will be restarted and the team will find itself in a third-down situation, still needing to travel the same yards for a new first down.

-Penalties that Lead to the Loss of a Down
+Penalties that Lead to a Loss of a Down

 The penalization for faults can vary depending on the various levels and football leagues, and that includes the loss of a down.
-In the NFL, the penalties that most commonly lead to the loss of a down are intentional grounding and illegal pass, which happens when a pass is made after the ball passes the line of scrimmage.
-Both of those penalties lead to the loss of a down and the loss of 5 yards.
-When a team loses a down, the official signals it by putting both hands on the back of his head.
+In the NFL, the penalties that most commonly lead to the loss of a down are intentional grounding and illegal passes.
+Both of those penalties lead to the loss of a down and the loss of five yards.
+When a team loses a down, the official signals it by putting both hands on the back of their head.